Pali-Aike volcanic field: Local

 Maars are depressions in the ground which are encircled by a ring of sediment that rises above the surrounding terrain; they typically form where frozen or liquid water interacts with rising magma and causes explosions.
 In Pali-Aike there are about 100 of them, with diameters ranging from 500 m to about 4000 m, and they make up the characteristic topography of the volcanic field.
 The periglacial ground is rich in ice and water, which might explain why there are so many maars in Pali-Aike.
 Notable among these lakes is Laguna Azul, a crater lake which is located within a pyroclastic ring at the side of a scoria cone.
 This maar formed during three stages in three separate craters and is also the source of a lava flow.
 Potrok Aike in comparison is much larger (crater diameter of 5 km); its rim is barely recognizable and appears to be more akin to a maar.
-Additional maars in the southwestern part of the field are the so-called "West Maar" and "East Maar", which contain the lakes Laguna Salsa and Laguna del Ruido respectively, Bismarck, Carlota, Los Flamencos, Laguna Salida/Laguna Ana and Timone Lake.
+Laguna Timone is surrounded by a 2 km wide tuff ring and is among the largest maars in the Pali-Aike volcanic field, although the lake covers only part of the maar depression.
+Additional maars in the southwestern part of the field are the so-called "West Maar" and "East Maar", which contain the lakes Laguna Salsa and Laguna del Ruido respectively, Bismarck, Carlota, Los Flamencos and Laguna Salida/Laguna Ana.
+Apart from maars, there are ephemeral lakes.

 A number of vents form various alignments, usually along northwest–southeast and east–northeast–west–southwest lines; some older centres show a north–south pattern.
 Such alignments occur when local lineations act as a pathway for magma to ascend to the crust and control not only the position of the vents, but also the shape of the volcanoes forming on top of the vents.
 These lines match the strike of the Magallanes-Fagnano fault zone and the older Patagonian Austral Rift.
 Faults within the field have been active in the Tertiary and into the Holocene, and a graben in the southwestern part of the field has diverted lava flows.

-The Gallegos River passes north of the volcanic field, while its tributary Rio Chico crosses the volcanic field from southwest to northeast.
+The volcanic field is in the drainage basin of the Gallegos River, which passes north of it.
+Its tributary Rio Chico crosses the volcanic field from southwest to northeast.
 The terrain of the field is highly permeable to water, which later forms wetlands that attract a number of birds and springs that are used as a source of water.
 Maars are not the only water bodies within the field; lakes formed by lava dams, glacial lakes and lakes formed by wind deflation also exist.
 Some of these water bodies dry up late in summer, allowing wind to remove sediments from their lakebeds, which thus become the origin of long dune fields.
 Active growth of such windstreaks has been observed in Pali-Aike.
 Windstreaks are an uncommon occurrence on Earth; they are much more common on Mars.